High school roundup: Kenosha Bradford girls tennis edges Racine Co-op

 The Bradford Red Devils picked up a big Southeast Conference girls tennis dual victory Thursday night.

-Thanks to a sweep of the doubles flights, Bradford edged Racine Park/Horlick, 4-3.
+Thanks to a sweep of the doubles flights, Bradford edged Racine Park/Horlick Co-op, 4-3.

-Racine dominated singles, winning three of four flights, but the Red Devils made up for it in doubles.
+Racine Park/Horlick Co-op dominated singles, winning three of four flights, but the Red Devils made up for it in doubles.

 The Central girls picked up four victories at last weekend's Mukwonago tournament, with wins over Tremper, Waukesha South, Greendale and Oak Creek.

-In a Kenosha County battle against the Trojans, Central got wins from Lauren Werlinger at 2 singles, Ava Philips at 3 singles and Jaden Gussis at 4 singles.
+In a Kenosha County battle against the Trojans, Central got wins from Lauren Werlinger at No. 2 singles, Ava Philips at No. 3 singles and Jaden Gussis at No. 4 singles.

 People are also reading…